MeowServer/CustomizableUIMeow/README.md

 methodInfo.Invoke(null, new object[] { "YourTagName", parser });
 ```
 ### Parameters
-Please be notice that you can use both Dictionary<string, object> or dynamic as your parser's parameter.
-Here's the strucutre of parameters:
+You can use Dictionary<string, object> or dynamic as your parser's parameter.
+Here's the structure of the parameters:

-The structure of tag parser parameter dictionary:
+The structure of the tag parser parameter dictionary:
 ```Csharp
 {
     { "Player", Player },//Player